joyken/terraform-alicloud-hbase-cluster/README.md

 ## Terraform versions

-This module requires Terraform 0.12.
+This module requires Terraform 0.12 and Terraform Provider AliCloud 1.56.0+.

 ## Usage
 -----
-You can use this in your terraform template with the following steps.
+### You can use this in your terraform template with the following steps.

-1. Adding a module resource to your template, e.g. main.tf
+Adding a module resource to your template, e.g. main.tf

 ```hcl
 module "hbase" {